ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

   <li><strong>Discovery year</strong> as <code>disc_year</code></li>
 </ul>

-After removing the first few columns we obtain a preliminary look at our first data points.
+After removing the first few columns we obtain a preliminary summary of the data.
+Note that 25%, 50% and 75% refer to percentiles:

 <div style="height: 20px;"></div>
 <p align="center">